-Now, more than ever, revenue management is the cornerstone of running a successful, profitable, hotel.
-The increase in available data and ways to track and analyse it may seem like it has complicated the industry, but it also provides a wealth of new opportunities for your business to turn a profit.
+Now, more than ever, revenue management is the cornerstone of running a successful and profitable hotel.
+The growth of data that’s now readily available as well as the ways to track and analyse it provides a wealth of new opportunities for your business to turn a profit.

 Revenue management refers to the strategic distribution and pricing tactics you use to sell your property’s perishable inventory to the right guests at the right time, to boost revenue growth.
 Other products such as your amenities and food and beverage offerings will also come into the picture.

-Revenue management revolves around measurement of what customers from different segments are willing to pay, and this can only be done by measuring and monitoring the supply and demand of your hotel rooms.
+Revenue management revolves around measurement of what customers from different audience segments are willing to pay and this can only be done by measuring and monitoring the supply and demand of your hotel rooms.

-Every traveller has a maximum value they can offer your hotel; revenue management is about capturing as much of this value as you possibly can.
-Preferably you’ll do this by convincing the guest to book direct, purchase extensions, up-sells or extras, and become a return visitor.
+Let’s start with the basics of hotel revenue management to get a better understanding; every traveller has a maximum value they can offer your hotel and revenue management is about capturing as much of this value as you possibly can.
+There are many ways you can approach this, from motivating guests to book directly to offering purchase extensions, up-sells or extras as well as encouraging guests to become a return visitor.

-The best strategies are based on the understanding that hotel pricing is fluid, and can change from one day to the next.
-This is why you should never be afraid to increase your rates.
-Customers actually expect increases over time – most businesses where consumers spend money are varying their prices based on demand and shifts in costs.
+Remember, the best strategies and techniques are based on the understanding that hotel pricing is fluid and can change from one day to the next.
+This is a key reason why hoteliers should never be afraid to increase your rates, and this may be surprising, but customers actually expect increases over time.
+Most businesses where consumers spend money, have varying prices based on demand, supply and shifts in costs.

-Effective hotel revenue management strategies can also help hoteliers:
+Effective hotel revenue management strategies and techniques can also help hoteliers:

 - Better manage resources